bentoml/Yatai/README.md

 [![actions_status](https://github.com/bentoml/yatai/workflows/CICD/badge.svg)](https://github.com/bentoml/yatai/actions)
 [![join_slack](https://badgen.net/badge/Join/BentoML%20Slack/cyan?icon=slack)](https://join.slack.bentoml.org)

 Yatai helps ML teams to deploy large scale model serving workloads on Kubernetes.
-It standarlizes [BentoML](https://github.com/bentoml) deployment on Kubernetes, provides UI for managing all your ML models and deployments in one place, and enables advanced GitOps and CI/CD workflow.
+It standardizes [BentoML](https://github.com/bentoml) deployment on Kubernetes, provides UI for managing all your ML models and deployments in one place, and enables advanced GitOps and CI/CD workflow.

 👉 [Pop into our Slack community!](https://l.linklyhq.com/l/ktPW) We're happy to help with any issue you face or even just to meet you and hear what you're working on :)